Seethalaxmi0103/Retail-Sales-Analytics-Dashboard-using-SQL-Server-Power-BI/README.md

 ## Dataset Information

-The dataset contains the following fields:
+The dataset contains the following fields: (Downloaded from Kaggle)

 - Transaction_ID
 - Date